giellalt/speech-smj/docs/normalisation.md

 1. Use the new lemma and the new analysis string to generate the corresponding surface form:
    `dåktår N Sg Acc` ⇒ `dåktårav`

 Also this process can generate multiple forms.
-If so, they likely correspond to varint forms, and will be dealt with in the following steps.
+If so, they likely correspond to variant forms, and will be dealt with in the following steps.

 This should give a cohort similar to this: